TritonDataCenter/minecrab/README.md

 ## What it does

-Hammerhead provisions a fully configured Minecraft server on a Joyent SmartOS instance.
+Minecrab provisions a fully configured Minecraft server on a Joyent SmartOS instance.
 You can play on the server, invite friends, build stuff, and so on.
-When you're finished playing and shut down the server, Hammerhead saves your world to [Manta](http://www.joyent.com/products/manta).
+When you're finished playing and shut down the server, Minecrab saves your world to [Manta](http://www.joyent.com/products/manta).

-Next time you want to play, just have Hammerhead provision your server again.
+Next time you want to play, just have Minecrab provision your server again.
 Your world will be there, just as you left it.

 From the time that you [launch](#minecraft-server-launch) a server